top of page

 • Dry, Sweet, and Made with Fruit Juices entries should be contained in a single 750 ml or 25.4 fl. oz. clear glass wine bottle.

-• Natural cork, plastic stoppers, or screw top closures are all acceptable.
+• Natural cork, plastic stoppers, swing top, or screw top closures are all acceptable.

-• Sparkling Mead entries should be in champagne-type glass bottles and need not be clear.
+• Sparkling Mead entries should be in champagne-type glass bottles.

 Blank Sample Judging Sheet for Mead